Tier 2 Consulting Firms: The Complete Guide and Rankings

 Key Stats

-ZS has a collaborative, analytically-oriented culture.
-The firm attracts employees who enjoy working at the intersection of data science and business strategy.
-ZS invests heavily in proprietary technology platforms and tools, giving consultants access to cutting-edge analytical capabilities.
+ZS has a collaborative, analytically oriented culture that attracts employees who enjoy working at the intersection of data science and business strategy.
+The firm invests heavily in proprietary technology platforms.
+This gives consultants access to advanced analytical tools that most competitors lack.

 What Are the Pros and Cons of Working at a Tier 2 Firm?